sovrynn/ecdo/4-LOCATION-MAPPING/south-america/README.md

 # South America

-South America is home to the western ECDO pivot.
+South America is home to the western ECDO pivot in east Venezuela.

 ![sa](img/south-america-elevation.png "sa")